 (1) The Director may recognize as a user’s representative a person whom the user has chosen to complain on the user’s behalf.

-(2) The Director may recognize as a user’s representative a person who is not chosen by the user, and may allow that person to complain to the Director on the user’s behalf, if, in the Director’s opinion —
+(2) The Director may recognize as a user’s representative a person who is not chosen by the user, and may allow that person to complain to the Director on the user’s behalf, if —

+(a) the user —

+(i) has died; or

-(a) the user is unable to complain to the Director and unable to choose a person to complain on the user’s behalf;
+(ii) in the Director’s opinion, is unable to complain to the Director and unable to choose a person to complain on the user’s behalf;

 and

 (b) the person who wishes to represent the user has, in the Director’s opinion, a sufficient interest in the subject matter of the complaint.